usahoo/configure-linux-server/README.md

 ## 1. Amazon Lightsail VM instance details
 The public IP address used is `100.24.2.187` and SSH port used is `2200`.

-The URL to the hosted web page is: http://100.24.2.187/ or http://ec2-100-24-2-187.compute-1.amazonaws.com/
+The URLs to the hosted web page is: http://100.24.2.187/ or http://ec2-100-24-2-187.compute-1.amazonaws.com/

 ## 2. Software to install during the configuration